 DDS only allows the use of restrictive interventions on a limited basis after less restrictive interventions to safeguard people and property have failed.
-Restrictive interventions will also be used if there is no time to attempt less restrictive methods for the following purposes: when an individual's health or safety is at risk, when court-ordered, as a health related protection ordered by a physician, if absolutely necessary during the conduct of a specific medical or surgical procedure, or for the individual's protection during the time that a medical condition exists, as a means to protect a person or others from harm, or as a means to prevent the destruction of property.
+Restrictive interventions will also be used if there is no time to attempt less restrictive methods for the following purposes: when an individual"s health or safety is at risk, when court-ordered, as a health related protection ordered by a physician, if absolutely necessary during the conduct of a specific medical or surgical procedure, or for the individual"s protection during the time that a medical condition exists, as a means to protect a person or others from harm, or as a means to prevent the destruction of property.

 The Behavior Support Policy and Procedure establishes the standards, guidelines, provider responsibility, protocols and procedures to be used in providing behavior supports.
 Behavior support is a service provided in situations where a person with an IDD is determined to have patterns of behavior which are likely to seriously limit or deny access to ordinary community experiences and activities or which threaten the physical safety of the person or others.
-The procedures require a measurable operational definition of each target behavior; consideration or relevant factors that may influence the target behavior, including but not limited to medical/psychiatric, social, environmental and communication factors; functional assessment of the target behavior; description of alternative behavior Support Plan must describe the use of any restrictive interventions and a plan for reducing, fading or eliminating the use of restrictive interventions.
-The Behavior Support Plan must provide a rationale for the use of the restrictive intervention that the restrictive interventions were reviewed against the dangers of the behavior and the restrictiveness of the intervention.
+The procedures require a measurable operational definition of each target behavior; consideration or relevant factors that may influence the target behavior, including but not limited to medical/psychiatric, social, environmental and communication factors; functional assessment of the target behaviors; description of alternative behaviors and replacement skills, and training requirements specific to the behavior support plan.
+The Behavior Support Plan must describe the use of any restrictive interventions and a plan for reducing, fading or eliminating the use of restrictive interventions.
+The Behavior Support Plan must provide a rationale for the use of the restrictive intervention including the determination that the restrictive interventions were reviewed against the dangers of the behavior and the restrictiveness of the intervention.
 There must be sufficient behavior data to demonstrate the need and the effectiveness of the restrictive intervention.